happylishang/happylishang.github.io/_posts/Spoken-English/2025-5-5-Spoken-English.md

 ### Discord

-How’s your day going   practice speaking English   practice spoken English
+How’s your day going   practice speaking English   practice spoken English      I’m fed up with work  I’m tired of work

 Our countries are very close to each other  My wife and I are having some trouble.
 There’s some trouble between my wife and me.

+Our passport doesn’t work well in a lot of countries.

+It’s a great country, but it has a terrible government.

 I feel a little offended.
 I want to  share my story with someone , maybe you could give me some suggestion.